In this article, you will find all solutions on how to fix slow WIFI speed.

 Find the proper update package and transfer it to your device.
 If you cannot find your way around problems assigned to driver packages, use the installed Driver Easy.

 Driver Easy can show the driver status on your computer, and install the proper drivers for your computer.
-With Driver Easy, you do not need to worry about miscalculations or the stress of finding the proper package.

 Driver Easy will check and transfer the proper package on your system.
 It can save you time.

 You can update your drivers mechanically with either the FREE or professional version of Driver Easy.
 It only takes two clicks with the professional version.

 - Transfer and install Driver Easy.